 It also includes explanatory footnotes for the grammar and the symbolism behind some of the words.

-If you become one of my Patreon members, you'll be supporting me to create more translations like this one, and of course, you'll get access to all my previous Patreon content such as my meditation scripts and Zoom yoga classes.
+If you become a paid Patreon member, you'll support me in creating more translations like this one.
+Of course, you'll also get access to all my previous Patreon content, such as my meditation scripts and Zoom yoga classes.

-If you have any doubts about the translations, you can leave a comment on the post on Patreon.
+If you have any questions about the translations, you can leave a comment in the post on Patreon.
 And if you are proficient in Sanskrit and want to suggest a correction, please feel free to do so as well.

 If you would like to learn Sanskrit on your own I suggest you read “How to Get Started with Sanskrit (a Blueprint).”